 “As it is written, There is none righteous, no, not one.” – Romans 3:10

-Right now, in the United States and all over the world, people are fighting and killing their fellow human beings just because they are from a different country, they have different colored skin, or even just for the uniform they have on.
-Such factors as where you are from, what you do, or what language you speak can influence somebody enough to make them want to cause you physical harm.
+Right now, in the United States and all over the world, people are waging wars against their fellow human beings just because they are from a different country or they have different colored skin.
+Such factors as where you are from or what language you speak can influence somebody enough to make them want to cause you physical harm.
 That is not what God ever intended.

 If you think that you are better than someone else, think again.
 We are all children of the same God.
 We all have the same ingrained desire to love and to have purpose.
 We all bleed the same color of blood.
 However, that blood gets spilled every day somewhere in the world because two people can’t see eye to eye.
 Whether it’s due to low self esteem or whatever the reason is, humans have a nasty tendency to point out faults in others just to make themselves feel better or to allow themselves some sort of higher society status.